colinbut/docker-nexus/README.md

 # Docker Nexus

-A docker container image for Nginx
+A docker container image for Nexus

 To use, just build the docker image